PavanRangani/docs/docs/prd/incentive-stock/grant.md

     - `Vested Gain` = `Vested Value` - `Exercise Cost`.
 - Column for `RSA` & `RSU` type
   - Vested Value
+    - Applicable only after Vested details is added.
-    - It shows the vested value of that vesting schedule.
+    - It show the multiplication of `Price at Vest` and `Vested`.
   - Unvested Value
+    - Applicable only for `Unvested` Shares.
+Its show the multiplication of `Vested` and `Stock Price`.
     - It shows unvested value of that vesting schedule.
 - Column for `Carried Interest` type
   - Cumulative Vested